astriaorg/docs/docs/developer/tutorials/run-local-rollup-against-remote-sequencer.md

 have no relevant data for your new rollup.
 :::

-You will use the private key for your new account with the [test transactions](./test-transactions.md) later on.
+You will use the private key for your new account to send [test transactions](./test-transactions.md) later on.

 ## Start Geth